iley/kamaji.cc/content/hardware/buttons/bom.md

 ## PCB

-For information on how to get the custom circuitboards manufactured, see [the next section](/buttons/pcb).
+For information on how to get the custom circuitboards manufactured, see [next step](/hardware/buttons/pcb).

 ## Switch